The Foundation of Saint Matthias

 • Duration: Full-time studies over 3 years, or part-time studies over 5-7 years (pro-rata amounts for part-time)

-• Deadline: February 5 annually
+• Deadline: Annual deadline of February 5

 • Eligibility: Exemplary students in full or part-time study at UK institutions